fklein21/udacity-de-project1-postgres/README.md

 The time table allows for easy partitions by different time intervals as e. g. hour of the day or day of the week.

 There are two versions of the ETL file.
 The file `etl.v1.py` uses the row-wise insertion as given by the project template.
 Since this is rather inefficient, at least for the insertion of many rows, a more efficient insertion was developed and used as `etl.py`.
-This more efficient process uses the function `execute_values` from the `psycopg2.extra` library.
+This more efficient process makes use of PostgreSQL COPY_FROM function.
+The data are written to a temporary csv file, and copy to the database from this file.

 ## Example queries